ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/custom_configuration.md

 <#import "../layout/functions.ftl.html" as f>
 <@f.bold>Make me bold</@f.bold>
 </pre>
-This last way should help you making reusable macros when using one or another CSS theme.
+This last way should help you making reusable macros when using one or another HTML/CSS framework.